 1. Choose an image file format

-The best file format for saving images is JPEG (although it’s true that JPEG lowers the quality, it also lowers the size of the file, which is more important)
+The best file format for saving images is JPEG (although it’s true that JPEG lowers the quality, it also reduces the size of the file, which is more important)

-PNG – it’s great for saving icons and logo, as well as anywhere you need transparent images (PNG – higher Quality, higher file size)
+PNG – it’s great for saving icons and logo, as well as anywhere you need transparent images (PNG – higher quality, larger file size)

 On our site, you will find mainly JPEG images.